-While the majority of session will be comprised of 45 minute presentations, we would love to provide a variety of formats.
+While the majority of sessions will be comprised of 45-minute presentations, we would love to provide a variety of formats.
 If standing up in a room in front of a bunch of people and talking for 45 minutes isn’t your thing, no problem.
 Lightning talks can be just as valuable for attendees.

 - General Lecture Sessions